 These are quite simply the best Best Easy Quinoa Stuffed Peppers of All Time!
 Simple to make, delicious and nutritious, you will find yourself making this dish time and again.
-Stuffed peppers with quinoa are a great make ahead weeknight meal.
+This is a great make ahead weeknight meal.

 Like I was talking about last time, I am all about easy meals these days.
 Sure, I’d love to be able linger in the kitchen, but right now I’m lucky to be getting dinner made at all.
 (Thanks to the nap boycott-er.
 Good thing she’s cute. :))